Flourless Gooey Chocolate Fudge Cake with Melted Chocolate

 How to unmould this cake?

-Because its super fudgy, it is tricky to unmould.
+Because its super fudgy and gooey, it is tricky to unmould.
 To prevent it from breaking and getting stuck to the pan, you must:

 - Remove the ring of the springform cake pan.